 When Should I Call the Doctor?

-If you suspect your child has a problem with hearing,
+If you think your child has trouble with hearing,

 clarity, talk to your doctor.
-A hearing test may be one of the first steps to find
+A hearing test may be one of the first steps in finding

 out if your child has a hearing problem.
 Age 2 is not too young for a referral